kreuzwerker/terraform-provider-docker/website/docs/r/service.html.markdown

 <a id="mounts-1"></a>
 #### Mounts

-`mount` is a block within the configuration that can be repeated to specify the extra mount mappings for the container.
-Each `mount` block is the Specification for mounts to be added to containers created as part of the service and supports the following:
+`mounts` is a block within the configuration that can be repeated to specify the extra mount mappings for the container.
+Each `mounts` block is the Specification for mounts to be added to containers created as part of the service and supports the following:

 * `target` - (Required, string) The container path.